Sorry, you need to enable JavaScript to visit this website.

 Merit-Based Help (Aide au Mérite)

-Student can obtain other types of help, such as Merit-Based Help (Aide au Mérite), an supplement to the grant based on social criteria for higher-education students who obtained a “Très Bien” (“Very Good”) grade in their baccalauréat (a national qualification issued at the end of secondary studies).
+Student can obtain other types of help, such as Merit-Based Help (Aide au Mérite), an supplement to the grant based on social criteria for higher-education students who obtained a “Très Bien” (“with high honors”) grade in their baccalauréat (a national qualification issued at the end of secondary studies).
 In addition, students who prepare for one or more civil-service exams can, depending on the results obtained in their previous studies, receive the Diversity in public service allocation ("talents grant"), which stands at 2,000 euros.

 Quality assurance